cebugle/laravel-totem/README.md

 ##### Table Prefix

 Totems' tables use generic names which may conflict with existing tables in a project.
-To alleviate this the `.env` param `TOTEM_TABLE_PREFIX` can be set which will apply a prefix to all of Totems tables and their models.
+To alleviate this the `.env` param `TOTEM_TABLE_PREFIX` can be set which will apply a prefix to all Totems tables and their models.

 #### Updating